What Gemma Owen has done since leaving Love Island undermines the show

 The irony that Owen is one of the richest contestants to enter the villa, but chose to partner with a low-budget brand shouldn’t be lost on anyone either.
 Somehow I don’t buy the suggestion that she is queuing up to buy £10 dresses when most of her photos show her dressed in head-to-toe designer clothing.

 The reality is that secondhand fashion is becoming increasingly popular as another contestant from this year’s show, Tasha Ghouri, recently showed by becoming eBay’s first ever “pre-loved ambassador” and the success of platforms such as Vestiaire and Depop.
 Just this year alone, eBay has seen one pre-loved fashion sale every second on eBay UK.
-With a fifth (20 per cent) of Brits buying more secondhand fashion compared to two years ago – and Gen Z leading the charge – pre-loved is on the rise.
+With a fifth of Brits buying more secondhand fashion compared to two years ago – and Gen Z leading the charge – pre-loved is on the rise.

 Unfortunately for Gemma Owen, a partnership with a fast fashion brand these days is more of a Z-list kiss of death than a golden ticket into high society.
 As the tide turns towards ethical and pre-loved fashion, it’s the smart islanders who have grasped this new opportunity and saved themselves the bad press in the process.